There are a lot of misconceptions surrounding vasectomy – the male equivalent of tubal ligation.

 First off, let’s understand what really happens during a vasectomy.
-Because many guys think sperm and semen are the same.
-And that they are both emitted from the testicles.
-But this is not the case.
+Many guys think sperm and semen are the same and that they are both emitted from the testicles.
+This is not the case.

 And this is why it’s important to separate the words when we speak about this.
 Essentially, there are 3 main elements.

 - Sperm – Sperm cells produced in the testicles.